FranciscoKnebel/quansershield2/README.md

 # Quanser Shield v.2

 Intel Galileo Gen 2 shield for use with the Quanser 2DSFJE robot.
+Documentation can be found in the `docs/` folder or by accessing the link [https://franciscoknebel.github.io/quansershield2/](https://franciscoknebel.github.io/quansershield2/).

 ## Prerequisites
 - Doxygen